TheSonOfThomp/AdamThompson/Portfolio/markdown/noom.md

 ## Problem

-Noom—based in midtown Manhattan—combats obesity, diabetes, and hypertension through behaviour change.
+Noom—based in midtown Manhattan—combats obesity, diabetes, and hypertension with lifestyle and behaviour change.
 Meal logging is a must-have feature in the app that gives constructive feedback on users' eating habits.
-It must be quick and intuitive to log the food you’ve eaten and get insightful feedback.
+Logging the food you’ve eaten must be quick and intuitive, and give insightful feedback.

 <figure class='folio_image' id='img2'>
 	<a target='_blank'>